Ali Hendi, MD

 If you notice new and scaly patches on your skin, you may have a type of precancer called actinic keratosis.
 If you're concerned about suspicious growths, rely on skin cancer specialists Ali Hendi, MD in Chevy Chase, Maryland, for the latest advances in skin cancer detection and treatment.
 They offer FDA-approved medications and quick in-office procedures to free you from precancerous growths.
 We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
-Call the office of Ali Hendi, MD, today or request a consultation online for a medical evaluation of actinic keratosis.
+Call the office of Ali Hendi, MD today for a medical evaluation of actinic keratosis.

 Actinic keratosis (AK) is a common precancerous skin growth.
 Estimates suggest that more than 40 million Americans are diagnosed with these growths annually.